 Why would anyone want the life of a mope?
-In this sordid drama, based on a vou-won't-effin'-believe-it's-alltrue story, we are treated to a perverse peek behind the stained curtains. where a chance meeting between two delusional dreamers, Steve Driver and Tom Dong (real names Stephen Clancy Hill and Herbert Wong), takes place.
-To say it goes horribly wrong for this less than dynamic duo would be like saying IFK had a had headache anything to claw their way up - and that includes auditioning for a kickedin-the-testicles fetish production.
+In this sordid drama, based on a you-won't-effin'-believe-it's-alltrue story, we are treated to a perverse peek behind the stained curtains, where a chance meeting between two delusional dreamers, Steve Driver and Tom Dong (real names Stephen Clancy Hill and Herbert Wong), takes place.
+To say it goes horribly wrong for this less than dynamic duo would be like saying JFK had a bad headache.

+The fungi at the bottom of the talent pool, Driver and Dong will do anything to claw their way up - and that includes auditioning for a kickedin-the-testicles fetish production.
 When Driver's erratic behaviour escalates, his relationship with Dong begins to slide, as does the film's tone from sketchy offbeat character drama to something much, much darker.